shadowlack/shadowlack-core-book/site-history.md

 ## Platform history

-- Ramath-lehi's first forum in 2002 was an *ezBoard*.
+- Ramath-lehi's first forum in 2002 was an ezBoard.
 It was short-lived.
-- It was quickly replaced by the Perl-based *Ikonboard* with a flat file database.
+- It was quickly replaced by the Perl-based Ikonboard with a flat file database.
-- In 2003, when new resources allowed it, Ramath-lehi switched over to using a mySQL database with *Invision Power Board* (1.3).
+- In 2003, when new resources allowed it, Ramath-lehi switched over to using a mySQL database with Invision Power Board (1.3).
-- In 2009, Ramath-lehi migrated to *phpBB*.
+- In 2009, Ramath-lehi migrated to phpBB.
 It was heavily modified with custom code for character roleplaying.